chrystalio/chrystalio/README.md

 - 🧠 Bangkit Academy Cohort 2024 - Cloud Computing
 - 🎓 Third-year Computer Science student from Batam, Indonesia 🇮🇩
 - 💼 Full-time programmer passionate about coding
-- 🌐 Interested in everything related to Tech
+- 🌐 Interested in anything related to Tech
 - 💬 Enthusiastic about learning and collaborating in Web Development

 <div align="center">